montanablood27/team-open/abel.md

 permalink: /abel/
 published: true
 category: government
+shortprofile: |
+  Abel Caine --- is -- dedicated to the development and use of Open Educational Resources (OERs) across all 193 member nations of United Nations Educational, Scientific and Cultural Organization (UNESCO).
+For the first time in 2012, the Paris OER Declaration outlined principles and recommendations for member states to adopt and support open education.
+In 2013, UNESCO also adopted a policy requiring Creative Commons licensing on its publications, and launched a repository that has 450+ publications.

+  Through CC licensing, permission is also granted in advance to anyone who wishes to translate UNESCO’s resources, removing burdensome manual processes.
+“We’re hoping for a Wikipedia-like effect, as there will be a community of translators who will be allowed to work on the document together.”
 ---

 In the parable of the tortoise and the hare, Abel Caine is the tortoise.
 Since 2009, Caine has been a Program Specialist on [Open Educational Resources](http://www.unesco.org/new/en/communication-and-information/access-to-knowledge/open-educational-resources/) at the United Nations Educational, Scientific and Cultural Organization, or UNESCO.
 While UNESCO has been interested in open education since 2002 (and coined the phrase "[open educational resources](http://en.wikipedia.org/wiki/Open_educational_resources)"), Caine's been a key driver behind UNESCO's re-emergence as a key strategic proponent for the development and use of OERs across UNESCO member nations (all 193 of them).
 He's worked tirelessly to promote information sharing and OER-friendly policy adoption around the world.